DiSSCo UK FAQs

 What filters have been applied to the data included on the specimen page?

-This portal is only comprised of data from natural science collections; for records to show on the portal, they must be either a material sample, fossil specimen, or preserved specimen.
+This portal comprises data from natural science collections; for records to show on the portal, they must be either a material sample, fossil specimen, or preserved specimen.
 All live or observational data is excluded.

 Data is included if it is published by a UK based GBIF publisher with an active GRSciColl record.